RetryR1v2/mms-saltyblock/README.md

 # Features

 - Just Saltyblock if you are not in the Ingame Channel you Get screen Effect and Notification to join Teamspeak
+- Blocks Communication On Death
+- Ignore Admins
+- You can use Picture or Screen Effect
+- Kicks Player after a Time if not Join in Ingame Channel

 # Changelog